 The Aperol spritz is one of the best ways to enjoy the Italian apéritif.
 For most people, Aperol is too bittersweet to drink straight.
 In its signature cocktail, the liqueur's distinct orange flavor is simultaneously softened and enhanced with prosecco and soda.
 It's a splendid and refreshing drink with a cheery, bright orange color, tons of sparkle, and an invigorating citrus taste that tantalizes the taste buds.

 Called the "Aperol spritz ritual," there's a certain order to the pour for this recipe: The ice goes in first, then the prosecco, followed by Aperol and a splash of soda.
 By pouring the Italian sparkling wine before the liqueur, the Aperol will not settle and there's no need to stir the drink.
 Just leave the mixing to the bubbles of the wine and soda.

 Quick and easy to mix up, the Aperol spritz is an ideal before-dinner drink that will stimulate your appetite.
 It's also a low-alcohol cocktail, which is why it's a popular option for sunny summer days.

 Gather the ingredients.

 Add ice and an orange slice to a tall glass.

-Pour in the Prosecco, then Aperol.
+Pour in the prosecco, then Aperol.

-Add a splash of soda.
+Top off with a splash of soda.